 The damaged and the vulnerable are usually the playground for the smooth-talking opportunistic pimp, who usually has a douchey plan that is pretty straight forward and simple to everyone except his stable.

 Basically, the abused work for the pimp in exchange for protection or representation and the pimp gets paid.

-If you think I’m buggin,’ then watch HBO’s 1989 documentary “Pimp’s Up, Ho’s Down” or 2005 Emmy Award winner “Hustle and Flow,” then holla back.
+If you still think I’m buggin, watch HBO’s 1989 documentary “Pimp’s Up, Ho’s Down” or 2005 Emmy Award winner “Hustle and Flow,” then holla back.

 In this version of Pimp’s Up, the Republican Party, fresh off its second beating by that Kenyan socialist Barack H. Obama, attempted to perform some soul searching by having many of its stalwart representatives, people like: 91-year-old Ralph Hall of Texas and most notably House Majority Leader Eric Cantor, banished in favor of political newbies in the Tea Party.